aleksve/ischedule/README.md

 task 1
 ```

-**Implementation details**
+**Implementational details**

-Periodic scheduling has certain quirks that have been taken care of under the hood by ```ischedule```.
-For example, it accounts for the time it takes for the task function to execute.
-If a task is scheduled every second and takes 0.6 seconds to complete, there will be a delay of only 0.4 seconds between consecutive executions.
-Delays are not propagated.
-If the previously-mentioned task is scheduled for execution at t=1 second, but is delayed by 0.3 seconds, the next execution of the same task will nevertheless be scheduled at t=2 seconds.
+Quite importantly, and unlike some other packages, `ischedule` takes into account the time it takes for the task function to execute.
+For example, if a task that takes 0.9 seconds to complete is scheduled to run every second, the execution number 1000 will happen exactly 1000 seconds after the start of the program (± a few milliseconds).

+There is no busy waiting.
+Inside the `run_loop` method, `ischedule` calculates the time until the next task becomes pending, and idles the CPU until this happens.

 **What happens during heavy loading**

 Heavy loading means that there is not enough computer resources to execute all tasks as scheduled.
+For example, a task that is scheduled to run every second, could take more than a second to complete.
 Graceful handling of this condition is essential in a well-implemented periodic scheduler.
 * If more than one task become pending simultaneously, they will be executed in the order in which they were added to the schedule by `schedule()`.
 * Regardless of the load, no task will be completely starved.
 All pending tasks will be executed as soon as possible after they become pending.
 * There is no build-up of delayed executions.
 If the execution of a task is delayed so much that the next execution of the same task become pending, an execution will be skipped.